 Negash is Head Coach of Run Africa AC, our competitive club comprising 55 elite athletes.
 He was 10,000m junior world-record holder for four years, World Junior Cross Country silver medallist in 1985, and Ethiopian National Team Coach in 2001-2008.
 Negash has coached many of the biggest names in distance running and, most recently, is credited with bringing out 10,000m world record holder and Olympic gold medallist Almaz Ayana.
 He leads Run Africa AC training sessions three times a week.
 See him in action in our 3-minute video.

-Ed is Run Africa’s Operations Coordinator.
+Ed is Operations Advisor.
 He has lived in Addis Ababa since 2009 and speaks Amharic.
 “It is an honour to be part of the athletics community here.
-I revere the simplicity and spontaneity of the Ethiopian lifestyle, including the attitude toward training, and helping our visitors experience this first-hand is key to our work.
-An early inspiration of mine was our now-neighbour here in Kotebe, two-time London Marathon winner and Olympic bronze medallist Tsegaye Kebede.”
+I revere the simplicity and spontaneity of the Ethiopian lifestyle.
+This includes the attitude toward training, and helping our visitors experience this, first hand, is a key part of our work.
+A great inspiration of mine is Olympic bronze medallist and two-time winner of both London and Fukuoka Marathons, Tsegaye Kebede.”

 ‘Training in Addis Ababa is good, but the best places are just outside of town – places like Sululta, Legedadi, the area we call ‘Boston’.
 These areas are not crowded and have great fresh air.’